 The first edition of the Verandah Literary Journal was launched in 1986, beneath the shade of the ‘wide verandahs’ of Victoria College.
 Established as a student-run publication, from its inception Verandah has attracted high quality work from both established and emerging writers and artists for annual publication.

-Each year, a new publication team is selected from students studying the Professional and Creative Writing and Visual Communication degrees, and their vision and philosophies are reflected in the journal.
+Each year, a new publication team is selected from students studying the Professional and Creative Writing degree, and their vision and philosophies are reflected in the journal.
 It has remained a constant commitment over the years for Verandah to produce an art and literary journal of the highest quality and one which serves as a platform of development for both budding writers and artists.

 Verandah aims to maintain a balance between the publication of students’ and non-students’ work.
 Deakin University students are entered for free, but if you are not a Deakin student entry fees apply.
 Opportunity to win prizes are available in all categories.
 Full guidelines can be found on the submissions page.